Census - Solution

 The woman replies "I have to go, my oldest child is sleeping upstairs."

-Census taker: "Thank you, I now have everything I need."
+Census taker then says "Thank you, I now have everything I need."

 The reason the census taker could not figure out the children's ages is because, even with knowing the number on the house next , there were still two possibilities.